ishankjain/ConvolutionalNeuralNetworks/README.md

 # ConvolutionalNeuralNetworks
-basic codes on CNN completed during the course  "Convolutional Neural Networks by deeplearning.ai on Coursera"
+Projects on CNN completed during the course  "Convolutional Neural Networks" by deeplearning.ai on Coursera.